 Stephen is a Fellow of the American College of Trial Lawyers and co-Editor of the ACTL Journal as well as a Fellow of the International Academy of Trial Lawyers.
 He is also a Fellow of the International Academy of Matrimonial Lawyers and was first Canadian Chapter President.
 Stephen is the Editor of the Advocates’ Journal, the main publication of the Advocates’ Society, the Editor-in-Chief of the Ontario Reports and co-author of Lawyers’ Professional Liability, now in its 3rd edition.
 Stephen also contributes the occasional travel article to the Globe and Mail.

-Stephen was awarded the Law Society Medal in 2006.
+Stephen was awarded the Law Society Medal in 2006, and has recently been awarded The 2017 Advocates' Society Medal.

 Cert.
 F. Arb.